 It is also home to the Museum of the North, which is a Fairbanks must see.
 Looking like a giant, igloo, the museum has a permanent exhibition which tells the cultural and natural history of the largest state in the Union.
 (There’s also an eight foot tall brown bear.)

 There is always something going on at the campus, especially on weekends.
 For an evening of music, for example, check out a performance of the Fairbanks Symphony Orchestra at the Davis Concert Hall.
 For a more grungy experience, head to the nearby community of Ester and have a beer or two with locals in one of their famed saloons.
-Safe Text
+Learn to Sing in Peter Borough

 Lights in the Sky